South Africa’s virus variant drives holiday surge of cases

 “We do need to think of additional restrictions, so that it’s clear to people the seriousness of the current situation,” infectious diseases expert Dr. Richard Lessells told The Associated Press.
 “Because already many hospitals in many parts of the country are extremely stretched.”

-Health Minister Zweli Mkhize on Friday, in a Christmas message to the country, rejected a suggestion by Britain’s health minister that South Africa’s variant had contributed to Britain’s variant.
+Health Minister Zweli Mkhize, in a Christmas message to the country on Friday urged all South Africans to take preventive measures to slow the spread of the virus.
+Mkhize also issued a message on Christmas Eve in which he rejected a suggestion by Britain’s health minister that South Africa’s variant had contributed to Britain’s variant.

 Mkhize said that statements by Britain’s Secretary for Health, Matt Hancock, had created a perception that the variant in South Africa has been a major factor in the second wave in U.K.